 A Note on Texas

-Texas did not use the federal PLSS for most of the state.
+Texas does not use the federal PLSS.
+Because Texas was an independent republic, it was never surveyed under the federal system.
 Land in Texas is typically described by abstract number, survey name, and block, rather than section-township-range.
-The Texas panhandle is the exception, where the PLSS grid was used.
+Abstracts are the basic building blocks of the Original Texas Land Survey, with each typically having a unique abstract number within each of the 254 Texas counties.
+The panhandle uses a block-and-section system based on railroad grants that looks similar to PLSS but is part of Texas's own land survey system.
 If your mineral interests are in Texas, the legal description on your deed may look quite different from what's described above.

 What It Looks Like on a Map